 Tenotomy and fasciotomy procedures can be successfully completed using a conventional open surgery approach or a minimally invasive surgery approach with Tenex.
 Tenex allows physicians to perform a minimally invasive tenotomy or fasciotomy, minimizing pain, and reducing recovery time.

-TENEX is performed at the Good Samaritan surgical center in North Easton.
+TENEX is performed at an outpatient surgery center.
 The Tenex procedure requires only a local anesthetic to numb the area.
 You do not need general anesthesia (to be put to sleep) as you would in traditional surgery, and you will be awake during the procedure.

 The Tenex MicroTip is guided through a small 2-3 mm incision to break down and remove the damaged tissue.
 Ultrasound imaging is used to visualize the damaged tendon.